adamedx/autographps/ROADMAP.md

 * Move some data to info, possibly show rwx
 * Should Get-GraphResource be Get-GraphContent?
   * No :) -- made a Get-GraphContent alias though
+* transform schema, version objects to hashtables
+* Add -filter to get-graphschema

 #### Stdposh improvements